-EPA, Canada agree to cut phosphorus runoff in Lake Erie 40%
+EPA, Canada set to cut phosphorus in Lake Erie 40%

 Washington — The Environmental Protection Agency and its Canadian counterpart say the two nations have adopted targets to reduce by 40 percent phosphorus runoff blamed for a series of harmful algae blooms on Lake Erie that contaminated drinking water supplies and helped create oxygen-deprived dead zones.